 1. Loop Colors Graffiti Spray Paint (Less Toxic Solvents)

-Loop Colors Spray Paint is 100% acrylic fast-drying spray paint marketed for graffiti, murals, and other spray painting projects for artists.
+This 100% acrylic, fast-drying spray paint, is free of aromatic compounds (made with safer solvents).
+It’s marketed for graffiti, murals, and other spray painting projects for artists.

-The solvents contained are free of aromatic compounds (xylene, benzene, and toluene).
+The solvents contained are free of aromatic compounds like xylene, benzene, and toluene.
 Benzene and toluene are Prop 65 chemicals.

 The primary solvents listed are: hydrocarbons C3-C4 (propane, butane, isobutane), and acetone.
 It also lists ethyl acetate, n-butyl acetate, and 2-methoxy-1-methylethyl acetate.
 None of those solvents are Prop 65 chemicals.
 In this sense, it could be possible to say that this is less toxic than some other options.